 Penalty for this subregulation: a fine of $1 000.

+[Regulation 10B inserted: Gazette 7 Dec 2018 p.
+4664.]

 10C.
 Person in charge of school to give report on immunisation status

 (1) The Chief Health Officer may direct the person in charge of a school to give to the Chief Health Officer a report, in an approved form, in respect of the immunisation status of —